Listening questions: musical

 Listening questions: historical

-covering all the chapters in Jazz.
-(But NOTE: actual coverage on the two midterms will be announced in class before the examinations.)
+The Midterm normally covers Chapters 1-10, and the Final covers all the chapters in Jazz.
+(But NOTE: actual coverage for the midterm will be announced in class before the examination.)

-All tests will be given in Wilson 402.
+All tests will be given in Maury 209.

 Each of the in-class examinations will be a Scantron examination,